mozilla-releng/balrog/docs/source/rules_detailed.rst

     - **Description** : The locale of the application requesting an update.

-    - **Mactching Logic** : Exact string match or comma separated list of locales to do an exact match on
+    - **Matching Logic** : Exact string match or comma separated list of locales to do an exact match on

     - **Examples** : "de" or "en-US,en-GB,id"